emilefrey/django-react-postgres-boilerplate/README.md

 The Material UI Theme can be adjusted in frontend\src\Theme.tsx

+An alert setter at the context level is also included.
+An example of TriggerAlert is shown in Home.tsx (displayed after successful submit).
+See AlertContext.tsx for typings.

 **_NOTE: If you change your database name/credentials, but have already run the steps below, you may need to delete the associated postgres docker image in order to get things to work._**